grahamdfriedman12/graham-friedman-applied-data-analysis/auto-dealership-pricing/README.md

 - Incorporate regional pricing controls
 - Add condition proxies
-- Estimate prediction intervals for pricing risk assessment
+- Estimate prediction intervals for pricing risk assessment These limitations suggest pricing recommendations should be used as decision support rather than deterministic rules.
 ---

 ## Repository Contents